ZW-ZHANG/ZW-ZHANG.github.io/_pages/about.md

   - /about.html
 ---

-This is the homepage of ZIWEI ZHANG 张子威, a postdoc researcher in the Department of Computer Science and Technology, Tsinghua University, working with Prof. [Wenwu Zhu](https://ieeexplore.ieee.org/author/37065056700), Prof. [Peng Cui](http://pengcui.thumedialab.com/), and Prof. [Xin Wang](http://mn.cs.tsinghua.edu.cn/xinwang/).
-If you want to reach me, feel free to drop me an email.
+This is the homepage of ZIWEI ZHANG 张子威, an associate professor in the School of Computer Science and Engineering, Beihang University.
+Prior to that, I was a postdoc researcher in the Department of Computer Science and Technology, Tsinghua University, working with Prof. [Wenwu Zhu](https://ieeexplore.ieee.org/author/37065056700), Prof. [Peng Cui](http://pengcui.thumedialab.com/), and Prof. [Xin Wang](http://mn.cs.tsinghua.edu.cn/xinwang/).

 News
 =====